lablup/raftify/README.md

 ## Features

-⚠️ `raftify` is still an very experimental and WIP.
-It supports the following features.
+⚠️ `raftify` is still an very experimental library and development is in progress.
+Currently, the following features are supported.

 - [x] Leader election
 - [x] Log replication